 As Christians, we are called on to follow God in the direction He leads us.
 Psalm 32:8 says, “I will instruct you and teach you in the way you should go; I will counsel you with my loving eye on you.”
 God wants us to follow Him in whatever direction He leads.
 He will make the path clear so you can follow Him.

 As the Lord is revealing your path, sometimes that unique plan leads us into a life of ministry.
 Women face many different challenges when working in ministry.

-Register for free at www.sheleadschurch.com!
-See you there!
+Register at www.sheleadschurch.com!